-2023 Growth Management Plan
+2024 Growth Management Plan

-Proposed Updates: March 3, 2023
+Proposed Updates: January 26, 2024

-(Version 1.3)
+(Version 1.4)

 Pursuant to NRS 388A.167 the SPCSA is required to review the Growth Management Plan at least biennially and revise the plan, as necessary.
-The initial Growth Management Plan was approved by the State Public Charter School Authority at the December 13, 2019 board meeting.
-After receiving feedback from the Legislative Committee on Education, the State Public Charter School Authority approved a revised Growth Management Plan in April of 2020.
-The Growth Management Plan was revised again in May of 2021.
-This 2023 iteration of the Growth Management Plan incorporates actions taken by the Authority since May of 2021, provides updated data, where available, includes the most recent version of the Academic and Demographic Needs Assessment as of November 2023, and includes revised and updated strategies to be used by the SPCSA.
+The initial Growth Management Plan was approved by the State Public Charter School Authority at the December 13, 2019, board meeting.
+After receiving feedback from the Legislative Committee on Education, the State Public Charter School Authority approved a revised Growth Management Plan in April of 2020, May 2021, and January 2023.
+This 2024 iteration of the Growth Management Plan incorporates action taken by the Authority since January 2023, provides updated data, where available, includes the most recent version of the Demographic and Academic Needs Assessment as of 2023, and includes revised and updated strategies to be used by the SPCSA.